thisjt/alertist/README.md

 import alertjs from 'alertjs';
 ```

+Don't forget to import either the SASS file for styling inside the
+`src/css/main.scss` or include the `dist/alertjs.css` file in your
+document.

 That's it!
 You can refer to #TODO# for some documentation on how to use it.